grindjs/grindjs/docs/guides/cli.markdown

 	description = 'Command description'

 	// Arguments available for this command
-	arguments = [ 'requiredArgument', 'optionalArgument?' ]
+	arguments = [
+		new InputArgument('requiredArg', InputArgument.VALUE_REQUIRED, 'This argument is required'), new InputArgument('optionalArg', InputArgument.VALUE_OPTIONAL, 'This argument is optional', 'Default value'), ]

 	// Options for this command
-	options = {
+	options = [
-		'some-option': 'Description of this option'
-	}
+		new InputOption('someOption', InputOption.VALUE_OPTIONAL, 'This is an optional option', 'Default Value'), new InputOption('quiet', InputOption.VALUE_NONE, 'This is a flag option') ]

 	run() {
 		// Build something great!